 At best, they claim the electric vehicle (EV) industry is scoring an own goal by creating a technology that, throughout a vehicle's lifetime, pollutes more than internal combustion engine (ICE) vehicles.
 At worst, they say it's all part of a conspiracy aimed at filling the pockets of clean energy providers.

 So, are electric vehicles really worse for the environment than internal combustion engine vehicles?
-The short answer is no. Here's why.
+Though the issue isn't completely black and white, the short answer is no. Here's why.

 Whether you are a proponent of electric vehicles or not, one issue is widely accepted: EVs release a lot of CO2 during the manufacturing process.
 This is due largely to the production of lithium-ion batteries.